ECO786786/Salaries/README.md

 ## Tools Used

 - PostgreSQL: Used to query the data jobs dataset and uncover key insights.
-QL queries are located in the [sql_questions folder](/sql_questions/).
+SQL queries are located in the [sql_questions folder](/sql_questions/).

 - PowerBI: Used to visualise the datasets and provide interactive reports and dashboards.